JuliusStoll/Website-v2/content/en/publication/comparing-regulatory-designs-for-the-transmission-of-offshore-wind-energy/index.md

   offshore transmission asset is costly and regulated differently across the globe.

-  In this paper, we collect a unique data set that allows to compare empirical cost and quality of offshore transmission assets in
+  In this paper, we collect a unique data set that allows to compare cost and quality of offshore transmission assets in

   two countries with different regulations.
 With project level